Le Negresco Nice Review: The Iconic French Riviera Hotel

 The Verdict

 Overall, Le Negresco is a truly unique experience, and the location is unbeatable—being so close to the beach is a huge plus.
 The moment you step into the main hall and see that stunning glass ceiling, you know you're in for something special.
 The art throughout the hotel is absolutely incredible, making your stay feel like a journey through a museum.
-The staff are warm, friendly, and always ready to help, which adds to the experience.
+The staff is friendly and always ready to help, which adds to the experience.

 That said, the hotel is quite large, and you can definitely feel that vibe, so it doesn’t have a cozy, intimate atmosphere if that’s what you’re after.
 But for a weekend in Nice, if you want something truly one of a kind, I’d definitely recommend staying here.
 It’s an unforgettable blend of art, luxury, and history!